-What are the system requirements to run yCrash?
+What are the system requirements to run yCrash Server?

-yCrash server capacity is totally dependent on how much crash analysis it has to do.
+yCrash server capacity is dependent on number of crash analysis you intend to do.
 Here is the rough estimate you can use.

 Infrastructure: yCrash Server is platform agnostic.
 It can run on any infrastructure (bare metal, cloud, container), any operating system(Unix, Linux, Solaris, Windows,...).